 Thank you to our supporters

-In 2019, the goal is to raise $100,000 in seed funding needed to establish this fund.
-Thanks to our supporters as of the first quarter:
+In 2019, the goal was set to raise $100,000 in seed funding needed to establish this fund.
+Thanks to our current significant supporters:

 Cuningham Group Architecture, Inc.

 ESG Architecture & Design